matthewhelmke/GuessMyNumber/README.md

 - Racket (based on Scheme, which is based on Lisp)
 - COBOL
 - Go

-Current work in progress:

-- Haven't yet decided
+- Ruby

 Future ideas/plans:

 - Dunno.
-Maybe Ruby?
-Java?
+Maybe Java?
 Erlang? gForth?
 Rust?
 Something else??

 Code contributions via PR are welcome, but thus far everything here has been written by me.
 I'll edit this note if that changes.